Ivanildo (footballer)

-Ivanildo Rodrigues dos Santos (born December 12, 1988), commonly known simply as Ivan or Ivanildo, is a Brazilian born-Qatari football player who plays as a goalkeeper for Al-Rayyan.
+Ivanildo Rodrigues dos Santos (born December 12, 1988), commonly known as Ivan or Ivanildo, is a Brazilian footballer who plays as a goalkeeper.

 Career

 On October 2, 2011, Ivan made his professional debut as a starter for El Jaish in a league match against Lekhwiya.

-In December 2012, while playing for El Jaish SC against Al Rayyan he sent a free-kick out for a corner from inside his own penalty area after completely slicing the ball when trying to find a team mate with the ball.
-The video of the incident went viral around the world on the internet.
+In December 2012, while playing for El Jaish SC against Al Rayyan he sent a free-kick out for a corner from inside his own penalty area after slicing the ball when trying to find a teammate with the ball.
+The video of the incident went viral on the internet.